circleupx/circleupx.github.io/_posts/2021-02-28-Playing-With-Playwright.md

 > mocha -r ts-node/register 'test/*.ts' --recursive --reporter mocha-junit-reporter --timeout 60000 --exit
 ```

-Playwright run headless by default, if you want to see it execute the test on the browser, then set the headless property to false on the launch() method.
+Playwright run headless by default, if you want to see it execute the tests on the browser, then set the headless property to false on the launch() method.

 ```javascript
 let browser: Browser;